Mayor of Portland to Trump: Get your troops out of the city

 Portland Police Chief Chuck Lovell told reporters Friday that his officers are in contact with the federal agents, but that neither controls the others’ actions.

 “We do communicate with federal officers for the purpose of situational awareness and deconfliction,” Lovell said.
-“We’re operating in a very, very close proximity to one another … so it’s important for us to know if they’re going to take some type of action and it’s important for them to know if we’re going to take some type of action.”
+“We’re operating in a very, very close proximity to one another.”

 The American Civil Liberties Union Foundation of Oregon on Friday added the federal government to a lawsuit it filed earlier to halt the use of crowd control measures, including tear gas and rubber bullets, against journalists and legal observers at protests in Portland.